Life, and recovery, are multi-leveled dynamics. There

 within them.

-calling myself stupid.
+myself calling myself stupid.
 I would change it to silly.
-I couldn't go
+I couldn't

-from calling myself stupid to calling myself a blessed child of the Goddess
+go from calling myself stupid to calling myself a blessed child of the

-in one step.
-So, I substituted silly in order to be less abusive
+Goddess in one step.
+So, I substituted silly in order to be less

-to myself.
-In order to start decreasing the shame and judgment I
+abusive to myself.
+In order to start decreasing the shame and judgment

 It was not stupid, or wrong, that I fell into the judging-resisting-shaming

-was a little silly - and entirely human.
-It was a natural, normal
+a little silly - and entirely human.
+It was a natural, normal part

-part of being a recovering codependent.
-It was a perfect part of
+of being a recovering codependent.
+It was a perfect part of the process

 Fear is Primal

+beings.
 It is a programmed response to survival instincts.
-Fear is an emotion
+Fear

-that can serve us.
-It is a necessary tool for survival in a hostile
+is an emotion that can serve us.
+It is a necessary tool for survival

-"Fear is the absence of faith."
+say, "Fear is the absence of faith."
 That is bull.
-If we did not
+If we did

-have fear, we would not need faith.
-Faith is what gives us the courage
+not have fear, we would not need faith.
+Faith is what gives us the

-to clear up our relationship with our fear.
-The disease of codependence,
+is important to clear up our relationship with our fear.
+The disease

-on programming from early childhood - that is what is dysfunctional.
+for survival based on programming from early childhood - that is what is

-of the disease / condition of codependency.
-It is important
+programming of the disease / condition of codependency.
+It is

 of our fear.

-be right on - most of them are dysfunctional.
-There are some levels
+right on - most of them are dysfunctional.
+There are some levels that

-that are about False Evidence Appearing Real - to use a 12 step acronym
+are about False Evidence Appearing Real - to use a 12 step acronym - based

 that we project onto others and life.
 Some of the levels are reactions